yyash01/WEB_DEVLOPMENT/README.md

 ### Syncing with fork
 Syncing your forked repository to the original repository is an important step before submitting any pull request to the original repository.
 So, it goes something like, you fetch from the original repository (Upstream Repository) to your working area (your local copy) and merge it with the fork's master branch and then you push it to your forked Github repository.

-You can see all your remotes with git remote -v, if you don't have upstream set as https://github.com/The-Codesis/simple-static-website.git, set up the original repository as your upstream.
+You can see all your remotes with` git remote -v`, if you don't have upstream set as` https://github.com/The-Codesis/simple-static-website.git` set up the original repository as your upstream.

 git remote add upstream https://github.com/The-Codesis/simple-static-website.git By now, you have set the upstream as the original repository i.e. https://github.com/The-Codesis/simple-static-website.git and the origin as the forked repository i.e. https://github.com/<your username>/simple-static-website.git.